arsym-dev/endonesia-tool/README.md

 ```
 {
-    '[char]': [pixel width],
+    "[char]": [pixel width],
-    '[another char]': [pixel width],
+    "[another char]": [pixel width],
     ...
 }
 ```

 `armips` is needed to make the game use the font width table.
-Because of the way `armips` works, it assumes the ELF file you're trying to change is called `pbpx_952.01`.
+Because of the way `armips` works, it assumes the ELF file you're trying to change is called `SLPM_620.47`.
 If your ISO contains an ELF file with a different name, you will have to change this in the first line in `tools/vfw.asm`.

 ## Roadmap

-* Scripts
+- Scripts
-* exo.bin assets
+- exo.bin assets